Meanwhile in the market square of Haligrad.

 “Since the kingdom does not want to waste lives trying to kill it alongside the issue that it revives within a month to lead the goblins again, trade has been continuously hindered.
 Just last week the goblins attacked a carriage that was carrying goods for this inn.”

-“I see, I guess it’s a good thing for the kingdom that us players are about now, we don’t need to worry about getting killed, not to mention it’s the kind of activity lots of players enjoy.”
+“I see, I guess it’s a good thing for the kingdom that us players are around now, we don’t need to worry about getting killed, not to mention it’s the kind of activity lots of players enjoy.”

 “What do you mean by player?
 Is that another name you use instead of Immortal Warriors?”